 Call-type detection on TDM calls provides a level of control and accuracy unique to the ETM System.
-UTA Spans use the call type reported by the router.
+On VoIP Spans, the call type is determined by the codec used.

 Policies can prescribe specific actions based on the call type.
 For example, you can implement a Firewall Policy to terminate modem calls from or to specific numbers, send email notifications of voice calls on fax lines, and add an entry to the Policy Log for each unanswered call to your call center.
 And since all of the call monitoring data for each call, including the call type, is stored in the Call Logs in the ETM Database, you can use the Usage Manager to generate reports that provide the information you need for accurate telecommunications accounting.